Kicking the Habit

 feeling all day.

 - Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different.
-The poet has used an extended metaphor of English as a way to show that his reality and identity comprise his linguistic ability.
+The poet has used an extended metaphor of English to show that his reality and identity comprise his linguistic ability.

 - Symbolism: Symbolism is using symbols to signify ideas and qualities, giving them symbolic meanings that are different from literal meanings.
 The poem shows the use of symbols of such as vowels, consonants, and syllables.